ceperez/Hadoop-Record-Linkage/README.md

 Uses a normalised (in [0,1]) [levenshtein distance](http://en.wikipedia.org/wiki/Levenshtein_distance) as similarity metric.
 There's also an alternative implementation as a normalised bigram [dice's coefficient](http://en.wikipedia.org/wiki/S%C3%B8rensen_similarity_index).

-Note that for the particular problem at hand (finding the closest match) the current implementation is not the most efficient as the computation of the maximum similarity can be implemented as a single operation in the mapper instead of delegating it to the reducer (which would then just output the result).

 The US gazetteer is taken from [here](http://geonames.usgs.gov/domestic/download_data.htm) and split into four files, and the UK one from [here](http://ukgaz.ben-daglish.net/cgi-bin/ukgaz.cgi?page=download) as is.

 Running it